 Violence against women is the most common form of human rights violation in India.
-It is such a deeply ingrained, socially accepted “right” for men to beat their wives, that women are trapped in a life of violence.
-Shame, stigma, and a lack of support from the police and the legal system prevent many women from reporting domestic violence and seeking help.
+In some parts of India it is so deeply ingrained, that women are trapped in a life of violence.
+Shame, stigma and a lack of support from the police and the legal system prevent many women from reporting domestic violence and seeking help.

 The Asian Circle is working with Oxfam in rural Adivasi communities in Chhattisgarh and Odisha to challenge the social acceptance of sexual and domestic violence against women.

 There’s a long road ahead but together we are already changing lives.